 Swelling of adhesive and measuring grid carrier

 The main cause of this is the high mobility of water molecules and the hygroscopic properties of the adhesives and carrier materials.
 The effect is a zero drift that is not clearly discernible (or distinguishable from the material strains).
-It may take on considerable values.
+It may take on high values.
 A strain is measured which does not exist, at least in the component being examined.
-This parasitic strain is only partially reversible, which is probably due to the sorption hysteresis.
+This parasitic strain is only partially reversible.
 Unfortunately there is no way to “grab a hair dryer” and drive out the water molecules.
 The speed at which the measured value drifts depends on the measuring point protection and ambient conditions.
 The time constant may be in the range of many hours.
 A high temperature and a high relative humidity are especially critical.
 Unfortunately no concrete formulas or figures can be given here.

 Residue of flux material can also absorb water molecules.
 This appears in practical applications as a “breathing display” which is often discernible in fluctuating measured values due to a draft or similar cause.
 Experienced testers will recognize the warning and meticulously clean all contact points.
 “Baking out” the residue is also possible in some circumstances.
 However, all these countermeasures require that the moist parts are not already enclosed under the protective cover of the measuring point, which they often are for good reason.
 It has proven practical when the measuring point is prepared for covering, to heat it a few degrees Kelvin compared to the prevailing ambient temperature, and then cover it immediately.
 This will exclude the possibility of condensation forming later under the cover.
 If the insulation resistances are too low, zero drift of measured values will occur.
 The insulation resistances within the bridge circuit are extremely critical in this case.
 Faulty electrical insulation of strain gauge contacts between each other is comparable to a resistance shunt.
 It cannot be measured directly, but due to its nature, is similar in magnitude to the insulation resistance.
 The correlation between the apparent strain and shunt is as follows: